CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Cosmic ray modulated thermal instability

 \subsection{Cold cloud identification}

-To identify individual cold clouds in our simulations during post-processing, we utilize a watershed-like segmentation algorithm that leverages the Voronoi tessellation inherent to \textsc{Arepo}'s computational mesh.
+To identify individual cold clouds in our simulations during post-processing, we utilised a watershed-like segmentation algorithm that leverages the Voronoi tessellation inherent to \textsc{Arepo}'s computational mesh.
 The process begins by reconstructing the Delaunay triangulation \citep{SciPy} based on the mesh-generating points of the snapshot.
 In this triangulation, nodes correspond to the geometric centres of the original Voronoi cells, and edges represent connections between neighbouring cells.

-For each node, we determine and store the indices of all its neighbouring nodes.
-Nodes that satisfy specific temperature and density criteria, $T_\mathrm{node} \leq T_\mathrm{thresh}$ and $\rho_\mathrm{node} \geq \rho_\mathrm{thresh}$, are flagged as cloud candidates.
-From these candidates, spatially connected groups of nodes are identified using a graph-based clustering approach \citep{Csardi2005}.
-Any connected group containing at least five candidates is classified as a ``cloud.''
-By construction, these clouds are disjoint and non-overlapping.
-We estimate the effective radius of each cloud by first calculating the total volume of all associated cells.
-Assuming a spherical cloud geometry, the cloud radius is calculated by $r_\mathrm{cloud} = \left( 3 V_\mathrm{cloud} / 4\pi \right)^{1/3}$ where $V_\mathrm{cloud}$ is the total volume of the cloud's cells.
-The position of each cloud is determined by its centroid which we calculate as the mass-weighted average of the positions of all computational cells associated with the cloud.
+For each node, we determined and stored the indices of all its neighbouring nodes.
+The nodes that satisfy specific temperature and density criteria, $T_\mathrm{node} \leq T_\mathrm{thresh}$ and $\rho_\mathrm{node} \geq \rho_\mathrm{thresh}$, were flagged as cloud candidates.
+From these candidates, spatially connected groups of nodes were identified using a graph-based clustering approach \citep{Csardi2005}.
+Any connected group containing at least five candidates was classified as a `cloud.'
+By construction, these clouds are disjointed and non-overlapping.
+We estimated the effective radius of each cloud by first calculating the total volume of all associated cells.
+Assuming a spherical cloud geometry, the cloud radius was calculated by $r_\mathrm{cloud} = \left( 3 V_\mathrm{cloud} / 4\pi \right)^{1/3}$, where $V_\mathrm{cloud}$ is the total volume of the cloud's cells.
+The position of each cloud was determined by its centroid, which we calculated as the mass-weighted average of the positions of all computational cells associated with the cloud.
 An example of the cloud-identification algorithm is illustrated in Fig.~\ref{fig:cloudfinder}.